elleracompany/craft-cookie-consent/FEATURES.md

 ### Fully configurable
 - Use our default template or create one yourself
 - Implement javascript and css in your own files, and disable the loading of ours
-- Add or remove cookies and cookie groups
+- List all cookies your site is using - Add or remove cookies and cookie groups
+- Consents are stored in the database

 ![Configurable](https://raw.githubusercontent.com/elleracompany/craft-cookie-consent/master/docs/configure.png)